 If you chip horribly, you will turn near miss into a triple bogey.
 Knowing which clubs to chipping in your bag is half the battle.
 Most importantly, confidence in the greens is of critical importance in your game.

-When golfers dream about how far they hit the ball, they dream about their swings.
+When golfers dream about how far they hit the ball, they loft wedge degree about their swings.
 But you must get the ball into the hole of 120 yards if you are serious about reducing the number of strokes better.
 And the wedges are the leading clubs for these short shots, so you must know how far you hit them.

 Different wedges have different distance, and usually, the average male and female golfer in the influence of the following range on average wedge distance: